Alcohol Research Group

 How do we improve our ways of addressing it?
 We need good data to see who is at greatest risk and what environments are protective or may add to risks before we attempt to solve the problems.

 Alcohol consumption can be measured using sales data based on taxation, that is, how much people are buying on average in a state.
 But that only captures what type of alcohol a state’s population as a whole is purchasing – beer, wine, or spirits – and how much.
 It doesn’t tell us anything about how they’re drinking on an individual, subgroup, or neighborhood level.
 We know not everyone drinks alcohol, and those who do, don’t drink the same.
 Differences include how much we drink, what we drink, when we drink, how we drink and how often, and in what situational context.
 These differences can help us identify alcohol-related risks such as development of acute and chronic health outcomes, mortality and morbidity, and secondhand harms.
-It enables the assessment of, and comparison between, particular segments of the population based on gender, race/ethnicity, socioeconomic status, and geographic location.
+It enables the assessment of, and comparison between, particular segments of the population based on sex race/ethnicity, socioeconomic status, and geographic location.

 If people are interested in using the data, how do they get access?